 IBANZ gives strength and support to Members enabling them to better meet their challenges and opportunities.

-IBANZ remains engaged with key insurers and the Insurance Council of New Zealand (ICNZ) to support the interests of brokers and their clients and act as a sounding board for those insurers where input is required.
-The relationship between insurers and brokers is obviously key to the success of both of these industry stakeholders.
+We engage with key insurers and the Insurance Council of New Zealand (ICNZ) to support the interests of brokers and their clients and act as a sounding board where input is required.
+The relationship between insurers and brokers is key to the success of all stakeholders within the insurance industry.

 IBANZ are currently involved with a number of legislation reviews, Members can log in to see a summary of current activity here.